Commissioner, New York State Public Service Commission

 Diane X. Burman serves as a Commissioner of the New York State Public Service Commission (“Commission”).
 The Commission regulates the state's electric, gas, steam, telecommunications, and water utilities.
 The Commission also oversees the cable industry.
 In addition, the Commission exercises jurisdiction over the siting of major gas and electric transmission facilities and has responsibility for ensuring the safety of natural gas and liquid petroleum pipelines.
 Bipartisan by law since 1970, the Commission consists of up to five members, each appointed by the Governor and confirmed by the State Senate.
 Ms. Burman’s term runs through February 1, 2018.

-Prior to starting with the Commission, Ms. Burman was a counsel to the New York State Senate since 2009.
-She most recently served as the Counsel to the New York State Senate Republican Conference.
-She served in this capacity under Senator Dean G. Skelos and then continued in this capacity under the Majority Coalition led by both Senators Dean G. Skelos and Jeffrey D. Klein.
+Immediately prior to starting with the Commission, Ms. Burman was with the New York State Senate since 2009.
+She most recently served as the Chief Counsel to the New York State Senate Republican Conference.
+She served in this capacity under the Republican Majority Leader and then continued in this capacity under the Majority Coalition led by both Republican Majority Leader and Independent Democratic Conference Majority Leader.
 In her capacity as the chief legislative legal officer for the New York State Senate, Ms. Burman was responsible for advising the Temporary President of the Senate and each member of the Republican Conference on every major legislative policy initiative confronting the State.
 Prior to the position with the Senate, she served as Special Counsel to the New York State Public Service Commission.

-Ms. Burman, a transplanted Long Island and New York City resident, resides in Delmar, with her husband, Jonathan, an attorney and spokesman for the New York State Commissioner of Education, and their two boys, Max, 17, and Jack, 10.
+Ms. Burman, a transplanted Long Island and New York City resident, resides in Delmar, New York with her husband Jonathan, an attorney and Spokesman for the New York State Commissioner of Education, and their two sons.

 See other web pages in the category: About the PSC